-In 1949, the existential philosopher, Simone de Beauvoir published her monumental book “le Deuxième Sexe”, that is considered the fundamental document setting grounds to the modern feminist revolution.
-Where she claims that the definition of “feminine” roles has been understood throughout history by men, who have placed on women the sole responsibility for household chores and established authority and control over them (1949: 82).

-In her book, de Beauvoir discusses questions how a woman can be a whole and free person and shows that the dominant characteristic of a woman’s condition is that she is the “eternal other”.
-And her otherness in human society is fundamentally different from any other for two main reasons: first, due to the superiority that man exhibits over woman as to the man, the woman is the “other”; she is biologically weak, dependent and passive while men are the “subject”, the “real” human, and women are secondary to men, they are the negative, the “other”, whatever the man is not (b53).
+Simone de Beauvoir’s 1949 monumental Le Deuxième Sexe, considered a seminal work of the modern feminist revolution, claims that the definition of feminine roles has been determined throughout history by men, who have established their authority and control over women and made them solely responsible for domestic work (1949: 82).
+De Beauvoir questions how a woman can become whole and free when she is the “eternal other.”
+Her otherness is fundamentally different from any other sort since it is both due to the superiority that man exerts over her, and her biological weakness, dependence, and passivity as the negative, other object to men’s “real” human subjectivity (1949: 53).

-From a young age, girls receive messages, part of built-up discrimination, preparing herself to be a woman in the world of men.
-The physiological differences marked the cultural and social roles assigned to women; By the virtue of this ideology, when Shangguan Lu was still five years old, she could bear the suffering of binding feet to cater to men’s preference of “tiny feet”; with the instruction “girls who don’t bind their feet grow up to be big-footed spinsters that nobody wants” (Mo, 2011: 66), women has accepted to regard themselves to be men’s attachment and choose to mutilate themselves to please men, and the second reason lies in the women themselves, who internalized their “otherness” as a law of nature that bound them to a man as an essential necessity to their existence (16).
+From a young age, girls continually receive messaging preparing them to be women in a world of men.
+The physiological differences between the genders mark the cultural and social roles assigned to women.
+By the virtue of these attitudes, the five-year-old Shangguan Lu, who becomes the mother-protagonist in Mo’s novel, can bear the sufferings caused by her feet being bound to cater for male preferences, with the warning that “girls who don’t bind their feet grow up to be big-footed spinsters that nobody wants” (Mo, 2011: 66).
+Women have accepted being men’s subordinates and choosing to contort themselves to please men.
+Women thus internalize their “otherness” as a law of nature that has bound them to men as a necessity for their existence (De Beauvoir, 1949: 16).

-Consistently, the two authors place their mother protagonists in family life, but interweaving violence and wars.
-By such combination, Mo and Grossman, as male writers, keep the widely acknowledged convention of concerning on public issues while locating the female figures on personal family/life.
-This kind of interaction make the authors get rid of any kind of extremism or cliché “in the sense of resisting the linear narrative of the political record and the determinism of personal histories” (Hoffman, 2012: 44).
-Building on the feminist philosopher Sara Ruddick’s idea that “maternal peace politics begins in a myth: mothers are peacemakers without power.
-War is men’s business; mothers are outsiders or victims; their business is life” (1989: 219), we further propose that the combination of male authors and female protagonists carries the significance of conveying the authors’ sort of political expectation: non-violence and peace.
-In light of Ruddick’s Maternal Thinking toward A Politics of Peace (1989) in which women, who give life, is taken as to be naturally opposed to war and violence and maternal practice is regarded as a natural resource for peace politics, the mothers in present research are believed to have been defined as peacemakers and peacegivers to indicate the male authors calling for harmony between brotherhoods inside one country (Big Breasts and Wide Hips) and among neighbor countries (To the End of the Land).
+Both authors consistently situate their mother-protagonists within the context of family life interwoven with violence and war, retaining the convention of concern with public affairs while locating female characters in a familial context.
+This kind of interaction enables the authors to avoid any kind of extremism or cliché “in the sense of resisting the linear narrative of the political record and the determinism of personal histories” (Hoffman, 2012: 44).
+Drawing on Ruddick’s view that “maternal peace politics begins in a myth: mothers are peacemakers without power.
+War is men’s business; mothers are outsiders or victims; their business is life” (1989: 219), we further propose that the combination of male authors and female protagonists is significant in conveying the authors’ political aims of non-violence and peace.
+Ruddick’s argument is that women, who give birth to new life, naturally oppose war and violence and that maternalism is a natural resource for peace politics.
+The mothers in these two novels are defined as peacemakers in support of the male authors’ advocacy of social harmony in the national context, in Mo Yan’s case, and harmony in the international context in Grossman’s.
+The suffering of mothers presented in both novels attracts readers’ sympathies and renders their peace and non-violence advocacy more effective.

-Women’s Traumatic Experience as Sources of Narrative Magic
+Women’s Traumatic Experiences as Sources of “Narrative Magic”